 - Essential Oils.
-You will often find warnings on essential oils and use during pregnancy so this one I leave to your own discretion (though you may find this article helpful in guiding you).
+You will often find warnings on essential oils and use during pregnancy so this one I leave to your own discretion.
 I have personally found that some peppermint on my temples, back of neck and other points of tension helps dramatically.

 - Magnesium - oral or topical.
 Magnesium is a mineral that helps with smooth muscle relaxation.
 Taking it orally happens to be a great option for both the deeper muscles and smooth muscle such as the colon (constipation conversations to follow).
 You can also get magnesium sprays that can be applied for more surface tension which can work really well.

 - Float Tank.
 Despite how much we may yearn for a soak in a hot bath, it does pose risks for fetal development.
 Instead, you might consider treating yourself to a float at your local float tank spa (you'll want to google this in your area).
 Here you float in like a gabillion pounds of sea salt, which helps to take gravity's pressure off the body, and invites minerals to absorb through the skin and relax the muscles.

 Now this is a shitty one, no doubt.
 There is a lot going on in the region of our digestive system throughout pregnancy.
 Our entire digestive system is being pushed around a little.
 Combine this with the possibility that we're not eating in the same regular way we're used to, perhaps not sleeping regularly, not exercising in the same way and perhaps topping all of that off with the addition of a little worry and anxiety that we're growing a human in our body.
 Yeah, constipation is incredibly common.